actualize-grad-colab/api-todo-app/README.md

 Compiler and Type Checker

 [Typescript](https://www.typescriptlang.org) is awesome, but may be a pain in the butt initially.
-Here's some suff gh copilot says about it:
+Here's what GitHub copilot says about it:

 _Typescript is a typed superset of JavaScript that compiles to plain JavaScript.
 It is a language that is developed and maintained by Microsoft.
 It